Sleump/Projet-4/README.md

 Step 3 : Follow the steps
 Step 4 : Enjoy what the script does to you

-Technologies : It use Python(3.9.10) and some packages(TinyDB , OS,)
+Technologies : It use Python(3.9.10) and some packages(TinyDB , OS,Json)

 Improvements: 1- Get a graphic interface
               2-